Vestium-R/DreadofNight/README.md

 2. Create a world with the Powered by the Apolocypse system selected
 3. Load into the world and open module management setting
 4. Enable the Dread of Night module
-5. Open the Compendiums and find the adventure
+5. Open the Compendiums and find the getting started journal to get started!
-6. Select Import Adventure and open the Getting Started!
-(Read me) Journal entry to import the custom Character Sheet